 Objective vs Subjective

-You tend to be objective when you are discussing some object or idea that is concrete and tangible.
-You tend to subjective when you are discussing an idea of subject matter that is not concrete and that lacks tangibility.
-It is quite important to note that the facts that make up the objective should also be solid and concrete.
+Another instance where we adopt an objective stance is when discussing some object or idea that is concrete and tangible.
+However, it is quite important to note that the facts that make up the objective should also be solid and concrete.

 The word subjective can be defined as based on our personal opinion.
 Subjective is certainly characterized by the previous experience of the speaker.
 It is important to note that subjective is not subjected to verification unlike in the case of objective.
 This is simply because subjective reflects the standpoint by means of speakers’ views only.

 When nothing concrete is at stake, you tend to be subjective in purpose.
 For example, you tend to be subjective when you are watching a stunt movie especially with the character you like the most in the movie.
 Being subjective, in fact, makes your experience even more enjoyable.